Ida aftermath: Louisiana man fatally shot while waiting in long lines at gas station - NewsBreak

 “We are going to do our best and I have no doubt that we are going to solve this crime, but nobody needs to lose their life over gas today, and this is what it comes down to.”

-Paramedics took the wounded man to an area hospital, where he was pronounced dead, the Times-Picayune reported.
+Paramedics took the wounded man to an area hospital, where he was pronounced dead, the newspaper reported.

 “I’ve got a suspect in the wind and a dead person on the ground who can’t talk to me right now,” Lopinto told reporters.